maizesix92/ImageCLEF2017_TB_SGEast/README.md

-# Models for ImageCLEF2017: Tuberculosis task (SGEast) -- Repo In Progress
+# Models for ImageCLEF2017: Tuberculosis task (SGEast)
 This repository contains the weights of the neural network structures that we used in the ImageCLEF tuberculosis task.
 The team would like to share our models for further improvements.